 The National Marine Fisheries Service (NMFS) previously determined that the gag stock was not overfished nor subject to overfishing based on SEDAR 10 (2014).
 However, NMFS has determined that the stock is now undergoing overfishing and is overfished based on the recent SEDAR 71 (2021).
 Alternative 1 (No Action) would have adverse effects on the stock as gag grouper is overfished and currently without a rebuilding plan.
 A rebuilding plan allows fishery managers to gauge the progress, success, and shortcomings of a rebuilding program.
-The absence of an updated rebuilding plan may compromise the ability to set proper annual catch limits (ACL) and management measures to benefit the stock and ensure overfishing does not occur.
-Moreover, Alternative 1 (No Action) is not based upon the best scientific information available (BSIA) as it would not address the results of the latest stock assessment and it would not meet the requirements of the Magnuson-Stevens Fishery Conservation and Management Act.
+The absence of

 - 1. (No Action).
 The South Atlantic stock of gag is currently not under a rebuilding plan. - 2.
-Establish the rebuilding plan to equal the shortest possible time to rebuild in the absence of fishing mortality (T{min}) .
+Establish the rebuilding plan to equal the shortest possible time to rebuild in the absence of fishing mortality ( $T{min}$ ).
 This would equal 7 years. - 3.
-Establish the rebuilding plan to equal the longest possible time to rebuild (T{max}) .
-This would equal 10 years.

-See Chapter 2 for detailed language of alternatives.
+Establish the rebuilding plan to equal the longest possible time to rebuild $(T{max})$ .
+This would equal 10 years. - \See Chapter 2 for detailed language of alternatives.
 Preferred indicated in bold.